2013 Game High Stats:

 Touchdowns: 2 (two times)

-McNeal earned Freshman All-America honors as a kickoff returner from the Football Writers Association of America.
+2010 (Fr.): McNeal earned Freshman All-America honors as a kickoff returner from the Football Writers Association of America.
 He played in all 12 games during his freshman campaign, drawing starts at wide receiver against North Texas on Oct.
 30 and Troy on Nov.
 27. He led the Hilltoppers with 44 kickoff returns, going for 968 yards, an average of 22 yards per return.
-That average ranked sixth in the Sun Belt Conference and 92nd nationally.
 McNeal had a 90-yard return for a touchdown against Kentucky on Sept.
 11 in the second game of the season, while also returning two punts for eight yards in the contest.
 He finished the year ranked third on the team with 26 catches for 360 yards and a pair of touchdowns, averaging 13.8 yards per catch and 30 receiving yards per game.
 He had a season-best five catches and 88 receiving yards in WKU's victory at Louisiana-Lafayette on Oct.
 23. McNeal caught his first-career touchdown one week earlier against ULM on Oct.
-16. His other scoring catch came on the final play of regulation at Arkansas State on Nov.
-13, a game the Hilltoppers won in overtime.
-He also picked up 70 rushing yards on the year.
-McNeal finished the season second on the team with 1,408 all-purpose yards.
+16. McNeal finished the season second on the team with 1,408 all-purpose yards.
 His 117.3 all-purpose yards per game ranked fifth in the league and 50th nationally.